 Ritom – Piora

-The Ritom funicular allows you to reach an altitude of 1,800 meters without hardship.
-It leaves from Piotta, in the high Leventina Valley, and has an 87% incline.
-It stops close to the Ritom dam.
+The Ritom funicular operates from mid-May to mid-October and allows you to reach an altitude of 1,800 meters without hardship.
+It starts from Piotta and has a gradient of 87%.
+Its arrival station is close to the Ritom dam.
 What opens up to the visitor is the Alpine scenery of the Piora Valley, long approximately 8 km, with vast pastures and pretty lakes.

 The first suggested path, the trail of the three small lakes, doesn't require getting up at the break of dawn and it starts from the Ritom, the biggest lake.
 The trail runs along the lake until the detour for lake Tom.
 An ascent of about 30 minutes leads to the enchanting basin with its small body of water and the pasture's stable.
 Walking along the Tom's shore you reach the opposite bank and continue along a small ascent towards the ridge.
 From here you can see the third lake, the Cadagno.